 When using agave syrup as a substitute, use half a cup of syrup for every cup of coconut sugar required.

-Piloncillo, also known as Mexican brown sugar, is made from unrefined whole cane sugar.
+Panela or Pilloncillo, also known as Mexican brown sugar, is made from unrefined whole cane sugar similar to Jaggery.
+It’s common not just in Mexico, but also in other countries in Latin America.

 It has an earthy, caramel-like taste to it.
 But that’s where the similarities end.

-To use piloncillo, slice or chop it up into small chunks.
+To use panela, slice or chop it up into small chunks.
 You can also use a large cheese grater.
 Then, use a 1:1 ratio.

 Final Thoughts

-Coconut sugar adds a unique flavor to baked goods and savory dishes.
+Coconut sugar is one of the increasingly popular types of sugar as it adds a unique flavor to baked goods and savory dishes.
 It’s especially popular in Southeast Asian cuisine, particularly in Indonesia and Sri Lanka.

-Although it isn’t that common in the western world, but you can replace it with the substitutes above.
+Although it isn’t that common in the Western world, you can replace it with the substitutes above.

 The closest replacement in terms of taste is brown sugar, followed by cane sugar.
-For a more complex flavor, use honey, maple syrup, and date sugar.
+For a more complex flavor, use honey, maple syrup, or date sugar.

 Related Articles